2020 Member Guide

 Garden Use Guidelines

 [Adopted by the Board of Directors December 2016.
-Along with the Membership Guidelines, these complement the By-laws for the Gardens for Charlestown, Inc. adopted February 1996.]
+These have been updated for the 2020 season, and revisions are indicated in green.
+Along with the Membership Guidelines, these complement the By-laws for the Gardens for Charlestown, Inc.]

 These guidelines were created to ensure that everyone can enjoy the garden safely and share in the responsibility of maintaining this beautiful open space.